COSC3020/all-pairs-shortest-paths-ziyuWang6666/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+### Answer

+The worst-case time complexity of the Floyd-Warshall algorithm is $\Theta(V^3)$, where V is the number of vertices in the graph.

+Create and filter each element with 0 in dist is the time complexity of $V^2$.

+Copy items from graph to dist involving two for loops and the time complexity of $V^2$.

+Three for loops for each vertex's run time is V^3.
+So, the total of the implementation time complexity is $V^3$.